The Slaughter of St. Teresa's Day (film)

-The Slaughter of St. Teresa's Day was a 1960 Australian TV play based on the stage play of the same name by Peter Kenna.
+The Slaughter of St. Teresa's Day was a 1960 Australian TV play based on the 1959 stage play of the same name by Peter Kenna.

-It was filmed by the ABC on 23 March 1960 at a time when local drama production was rare.
+It was filmed by the ABC and directed by Alan Burke on 23 March 1960 at a time when local drama production was rare.
 The spelling of the title was "Theresa's Day" not "Teresa's Day" like the play.

 Neva Carr Glyn reprised the role that Kenna had written for her.
 Extra scenes and characters were added from the play.

 Plot

 Oola Maguire is throwing a St. Theresa's Day Party for her clients and friends, along with her right "hand" Essie Farrell.
 She has a party every year on that day to celebrate surviving the time she was shot by a gunman.
 Her rules for the party are no guns and no alcohol.
 Oola also does not invite any women.

 Before the guests arrive she is introduced to Horrie, a friend of her associate Charlie Gibson; Horrie has just got out of prison after serving a five-year sentence.
-Other guests include Whitey Maguire, who has just got out of prison after two years, and his girlfriend Wilma Cartwright, a former prostitute; Oona wants to reconcile Whitey with his father Paddy.
+Other guests include Whitey Maguire, who has just got out of prison after two years, and his girlfriend Wilma Cartwright, a former prostitute; Oola wants to reconcile Whitey with his father Paddy.

 Oola's 16-year-old convent educated daughter Thelma visits the party accompanied by two nuns, Sister Mary Luke and Sister Mary Mark.
-Oola is considering becoming a nun.
+Thelma is considering becoming a nun.

-The guests arrive and are unhappy about giving up their guns but do it for Oonas's sake.
+The guests arrive and are unhappy about giving up their guns but do it for Oola's sake.
 The men propose a "treasure hunt" which will enable them to drink.

 Whitey and Paddy confront each other - Paddy was unhappy about Whitey dating Wilma.
-Paddy defends Wilma, saying she waited for him for two years.
+Whitey defends Wilma, saying she waited for him for two years.
 It turns out Wilma and Whitey were secretly married shortly before the party.

 Oola finds Thelma in the arms of conman Horrie.
+A confrontation follows, leading to gunfire - as some people still had guns with them.

 Thelma returns to the convent.
 It is ambiguous as to what her future relationship with her mother will be.